 Nine times out of ten the “reassuring” Google search would inevitably backfire, and suddenly, my twitching eye lid was a sure sign some killer parasite had made itself at home inside my bod.

 Yep, I’m a catastrophizer so I went back to the doctor.
 Because I could just feel the tetanus setting in.

 Well, as you probably know, I did not have tetanus.
 My symptoms were in fact side effects of Bactrim.
 And once I looked into the possible side effects, I discovered just how many people have been negatively impacted by this medication that’s “largely banned in the UK.”
 I even came across a website warning readers of Bactrim and shares page after page of Bactrim horror stories.

 According to Brighthub, several possible side effects of Bactrim include:

 - Nausea, Vomiting, Diarrhea

 For a more complete list of adverse side effects, click here.

-Now, as though the side effects themselves weren’t crummy enough, it’s not uncommon for those Bactrim symptoms to stick around after one is finished taking the drug.
+Now, as if the side effects of Bactrim themselves weren’t crummy enough, it’s not uncommon for those symptoms to stick around after one is finished taking the drug.